Softmotions/ncms/ncms-docs/ncms-docs-en/doc/httl/httl_advanced.rst

 -----------------

 Sometimes it's required to include a request dependent conditional logic into CSS.
-This can be done as shown below:
+This can be achieved as shown below:

 HTTL template: